fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 `
 ```

-The <i>PhoneForm</i> component responsible for the change is straightforward.
-The form has fields for the person's name and new phone number, and calls the *changeNumber* function.
-The function is done using the *useMutation* hook.
-Interesting lines on the code have been highlighted.
+Create a new component <i>PhoneForm</i> in the file <i>src/components/PhoneForm.jsx</i> for updating a phone number.
+The component adds a form to the application where you can enter a new phone number for a selected person.
+The interesting parts of the code are highlighted:

 ```js
 import { useState } from 'react'
 import { useMutation } from '@apollo/client/react'
 import { EDIT_NUMBER } from '../queries'

 const PhoneForm = () => {